 CoreCivic's credit risks relate primarily to cash and cash equivalents, restricted cash, and accounts receivable.
 Cash and cash equivalents and restricted cash are primarily held in bank accounts and overnight investments.
 CoreCivic maintains deposits of cash in excess of federally insured limits with certain financial institutions.
 CoreCivic's accounts receivable represents amounts due primarily from governmental agencies.
-CoreCivic's financial institutions are subject to the possibility of loss in carrying value as a result of either the failure of other parties to perform according to their contractual obligations or changes in market prices that make the instruments less valuable.
+CoreCivic's financial instruments are subject to the possibility of loss in carrying value as a result of either the failure of other parties to perform according to their contractual obligations or changes in market prices that make the instruments less valuable.

 CoreCivic derives its revenues primarily from amounts earned under federal, state, and local government contracts.
-For each of the years ended December 31, 2022, 2021, and 2020, federal correctional and detention authorities represented 54%, 56%, and 52%, respectively, of CoreCivic's total revenue.
+For each of the years ended December 31, 2023, 2022, and 2021, federal correctional and detention authorities represented 52%, 54%, and 56%, respectively, of CoreCivic's total revenue.
 Federal correctional and detention authorities consist primarily of U.S. Immigration and Customs Enforcement ("ICE"), the United States Marshals Service ("USMS"), and the Federal Bureau of Prisons ("BOP").
-ICE accounted for 29%, 30%, and 28% of total revenue for 2022, 2021, and 2020, respectively.
-The USMS accounted for 22%, 23%, and 21% of total revenue for 2022, 2021, and 2020, respectively.
-The BOP accounted for 3% of total revenue for 2022, 2021, and 2020.
-These federal customers have management contracts at facilities CoreCivic owns and at facilities CoreCivic manages but does not own.
-State revenues from contracts at correctional, detention, and residential reentry facilities that CoreCivic operates represented 36%, 32%, and 33% of total revenue during the years ended December 31, 2022, 2021, and 2020, respectively.
-The state of Tennessee generated 10% of CoreCivic's total revenue in 2022.
+ICE accounted for 30%, 29%, and 30% of total revenue for 2023, 2022, and 2021, respectively.
+The USMS accounted for 21%, 22%, and 23% of total revenue for 2023, 2022, and 2021, respectively.
+The BOP accounted for 2%, 3%, and 3% of total revenue for 2023, 2022, and 2021.
+State revenues from contracts at correctional, detention, and residential reentry facilities that CoreCivic operates represented 39%, 36%, and 32% of total revenue during the years ended December 31, 2023, 2022, and 2021, respectively.
+The state of Tennessee generated 10% of CoreCivic's total revenue in 2023 and 2022, with no other state customer generating 10% or more of our total revenue in 2023, 2022, or 2021.
 Although the revenue generated from each of these agencies is derived from numerous management contracts and various types of properties, i.e. correctional, detention, and reentry, the loss or substantial reduction in value of one or more of such contracts could have a material impact on CoreCivic's financial condition and results of operations.

 On January 26, 2021, President Biden issued the Executive Order on Reforming Our Incarceration System to Eliminate the Use of Privately Operated Criminal Detention Facilities ("Private Prison EO").
 The Private Prison EO directs the Attorney General to not renew United States Department of Justice ("DOJ") contracts with privately operated criminal detention facilities.
-Two agencies of the DOJ, the USMS and the BOP, utilize CoreCivic's services.
-ICE facilities are not covered by the Private Prison EO, as ICE is an agency of the Department of Homeland Security ("DHS"), not the DOJ, although it is possible that the federal government could choose to take similar action on ICE facilities in the future.
-CoreCivic currently has two detention facilities that have direct contracts with the USMS that expire in September 2023 and September 2025.
-The facility with the contract expiring in September 2023 services a substantial number of USMS detainees that the Company believes will be challenging to replace, and the Company intends to work with the USMS to enable it to continue to fulfill its mission.
-However, the Company can provide no assurance that this contract will be renewed or replaced upon expiration.
+The USMS is an agency of the DOJ that utilizes CoreCivic's facilities and services, and accounted for 21% of CoreCivic's total revenue for the year ended December 31, 2023.
+Another federal agency that utilizes CoreCivic's facilities and services, ICE, is not covered by the Private Prison EO, as ICE is an agency of the Department of Homeland Security ("DHS"), not the DOJ.

+CoreCivic currently has two detention facilities that have direct contracts with the USMS.
+Because of the lack of alternative bed capacity, one of the contracts was renewed upon its expiration in September 2023 and now expires in September 2028.
+The second direct contract with the USMS expires in September 2025.
 It is too early to predict the outcome of the expiration of the contract scheduled to expire in September 2025, and future developments could occur prior to the scheduled expiration date.